 When adoptive parents are chosen, some can meet their new child at the hospital on the day he or she is born.
 You may have to travel to another state for a few days to wait for the adoption to be finalized.
 Nationwide, about 80% of adoptions make it to finalization.
 After the paperwork was completed, that number climbs to 98%.

-Some of the most popular agencies with infants for adoption in the U.S. are Spence-Chapin, Nightlight, Christian Family Adoptions, and Heart of Adoption, but there are hundreds more to choose from.
+Some of the most popular agencies with infants for adoption in the U.S. are Spence-Chapin, Christian Family Adoptions, and Heart of Adoption, but there are hundreds more to choose from.
 Ask trusted friends or family members for referrals, or post questions on social media to find out about others’ experiences.
-Remember that adoption agency are there to make your experience as smooth and positive as possible.
+Remember that adoption agencies are there to make your experience as smooth and positive as possible.

 Today, 95% of domestic infant adoptions have some degree of “openness.”
 This could mean anything from sending photos or updates on birthdays to regular emails to occasional meetings.

 It has recently become more popular for couples and individuals to pursue infant adoption through a private lawyer.
 This can cost anywhere between $10,000 to $30,000 and takes about 18 months, although it may happen sooner.